-The country has no trains.
-Buses are almost non-existent.
-Hitchhiking (although possible) can be frustrating, as there are not that many empty cars passing by.
-There is no better way to explore this over 100 000 square km (40 000 square miles) island than by car!
+What transportation option should you choose?
+Let’s see: Iceland has no trains, buses are almost non-existent, hitchhiking (although possible) can be frustrating, as there are not that many empty cars passing by.
+Thus, there is no better way to explore this 100 000 square km island (40 000 square miles) than by car!

-I loved traveling this way in Iceland in particular because it gives you the freedom to choose your own route and the flexibility of doing things at the pace that is convenient to you.
+Out of all the countries I visited, I loved traveling by a rental car in Iceland in particular because it gives you the freedom to choose your own route and the flexibility of doing things at the pace that is convenient to you.
 Not to mention that Icelandic roads take you to some out-of-this-world landscapes!

 - 1. Think ahead when renting a car in Iceland!